Training New Bus Drivers

 School Bus Driver Training Program Policies

 It is the goal of the Elk Grove Unified School District’s School Bus Driver Training Program to train and develop safe and dependable School Bus Drivers to transport our children.
 This program consists of approximately one hundred (100) hours of training and generally takes two (2) months to complete.
-As you proceed through the paid training program, your progress will be closely monitored by our instructors.
+As you proceed through the paid training program (Classroom Instruction is not paid), your progress will be closely monitored by our instructors.
 If at any time, Elk Grove Unified School District determines, in its sole discretion, that your progress and performance in any component of the training program fails to meet acceptable levels, your participation in the training program may be terminated.

 There are four basic components to the School Bus Driver Training Program that must be successfully completed:

 Classroom Attendance: Trainees must attend all classroom sessions and must arrive promptly at the beginning of each session.
 Trainees must make up any portion of a missed class prior to completion of the classroom instruction component.
 If any emergency arises that requires your absence from class, to remain in the program you must obtain a written approval from the Supervisor of Training before the next scheduled class session.
 Failure to attend all classroom sessions will result in the termination of your participation in the training program.